-“Beautiful things happen when you bring people together over food.” said Hila.
+“Beautiful things happen when you bring people together over food,” said Hila.
 We all sat at a long table with vases of fresh flowers, Billie Holiday playing in the background, and the room was softly glowing with votive candles.
 Another perfect foodie night out in New York City.
-However I wasn’t at the latest Manhattan restaurant – this was an apartment in Brooklyn where I sat at a table with a bunch of strangers having dinner.
-Hila was indeed our hostess – but she was also our chef, waitress, bus boy, and dishwasher.
-She ran a one-woman ‘restaurant’ out of her apartment through EatWith.
+However, I wasn’t at the latest Manhattan restaurant – this was an apartment in Brooklyn where I sat at a table with a bunch of strangers having dinner.
+Hila was indeed our hostess – but she was also our chef, waitress, busboy, and dishwasher.
+She ran a one-woman ‘restaurant out of her apartment through EatWith.

-Basically, EatWith has strangers dining together in people’s homes as an alternative to a traditional restaurant dining.
+Basically, EatWith has strangers dining together in people’s homes as an alternative to traditional restaurant dining.
 People who love to cook and throw dinner parties host dinners in their homes for a fee similar to what you would pay if you went out to a restaurant.
 The hosts and guests can review the experience and people they have met thereby creating a system of checks and balances.

 Hila used to be a chef in Italy, but her intense love of food really comes from her childhood.
 Her best memories are of her family coming together over food.
 She grew up in Israel and still carries that Middle Eastern culture of ‘visiting over food’ with her today.
 I enjoyed learning about her varied background and life as a Third Culture Kid.
 When I asked her about why she decided to start hosting dinners with EatWith she responded, “I love the idea of having dinner parties and getting people to interact in person.
 I’m more analog.
 I feel that social media is killing in-person interaction and socializing and I wanted to get back to real interaction.”

 Everyone introduced themselves at the table and I was surprised to find out that the table was filled with locals.
-I was expecting there to be more tourists taking advantage of this unique local experience, however I was the only one!
+I was expecting there to be more tourists taking advantage of this unique local experience, however, I was the only one!
 Hila said that based on her experience about 30% of the guests who use EatWith in New York City are tourists, but it changes from city to city.
 Yes, that’s right, this isn’t just a crazy New York City thing, EatWith has hosts around the world.

-Around the table we had 2 men who were there checking it out as they were considering becoming hosts themselves.
+Around the table, we had 2 men who were there checking it out as they were considering becoming hosts themselves.
 One worked as a chef at a restaurant and wanted to use EatWith as a way to be more creative with his cooking; an outlet he can’t get at the restaurant he works at in NYC.
 The other 4 women were friends who were tired of restaurants, and looking for something different.
-Conversation centered around travel, family heritage, traditions, religion, restaurants, pop culture, how to find apartments in NYC.
+The conversation centered around travel, family heritage, traditions, religion, restaurants, pop culture, and how to find apartments in NYC.
 I walked away with a number of restaurant and activity recommendations in NYC.

-Hila listened on to the conversation and participated when she could from the kitchen as she put finishing touches on the food.
+Hila listened to the conversation and participated when she could from the kitchen as she put the finishing touches on the food.
 She came out with platters of food explaining each one as she placed it on the table.
 Many were her family recipes that had a story attached to them.

-• Hummus & Labneh
+- Hummus & Labneh

-• Tomato salad with pine nuts
+- Tomato salad with pine nuts

-- Burek with baby spinach, roasted butternut squash and honeyed goat cheese
+- Burek with baby spinach, roasted butternut squash, and honeyed goat cheese

-• Lemon and herb quinoa
+- Lemon and herb quinoa

-• Arugula salad with roasted cauliflower, hazelnuts and truffle oil vinaigrette
+- Arugula salad with roasted cauliflower, hazelnuts, and truffle oil vinaigrette

 I was so in love with the pot-de-crème she even sent me the recipe.